They are one of the strongest couples in showbusiness, who will celebrate their 20th anniversary this year.

 The 6ft 1 former model included a second image in her post, showing the birthday boy with a special desert to mark the occasion of his birthday.

-the camera in front of a roaring fire, the Maggie May hitmaker looked to be enjoying his evening.
+Smiling for the camera in front of a roaring fire, the Maggie May hitmaker looked to be enjoying his evening.

 Penny captioned the post: “Happy birthday to the one I love and always will #closmaggiore.”

-beautiful TV personality posted another picture wearing what she described as, “one of his [Rod’s] favourite looks”.
+The beautiful TV personality posted another picture wearing what she described as, “one of his [Rod’s] favourite looks”.

 Walking up a staircase, Penny’s long legs could be seen a pair of silky stocking with a retro line down the back and teamed with a pair of black stilettos.

-Rod Stewart at Potters Bar Town Football Club with a club
+Rod Stewart at Potters Bar Town Football Club with a club volunteer

 Famous singer and songwriter Sir Rod Stewart visited the club at the weekend to watch a young relative play in a match.

 He posed for photographs with club volunteers and fans and signed autographs before watching the game.